Seoul Central Mosque

 The surrounding area is home to many types of Middle Eastern businesses and restaurants that import many items from the Middle East.
 The area is a great place to stroll, shop, and try dishes such as falafel, hummus, tabbouleh, and baklava.

-Seoul Central Mosque Hours
+Seoul Central Mosque Information

 Take Subway Line 6 to Itaewon Station (Exit 3).